 It was 144 years after Abigail’s letter desiring her husband to “remember the ladies” that American women finally got the right to vote all across the nation.

 Today, 240 years after Abigail Adams wrote that famous letter, Hillary Rodham Clinton officially became the first woman candidate of a major political party for the Presidency of the United States of America.

 It’s been a very long time coming, Abigail, and we still have so far to go, but I hope you are pleased this night.

 Nona has now resumed writing whatever comes into her head, instead of reports and pleas for funding.
-She lives in a small house overrun by books with her wonderful husband and a bewildered Border Collie.
+She lives in a small house overrun by books with her wonderful husband.